Catfriend1/syncthing-android/README.md

 - Discover other Syncthing devices on the same network and easily add them.
 - Supports two-way synchronization on external sd cards since Android 11.
 - Supports encrypted folders on untrusted devices.
+- Partial Android 15+ support regarding the run condition monitor due to Android restrictions.
+Feel free to PR and help here :-).

 ## Switching from the (now deprecated) official version